/

 The Packages

 NOW keeps the broadband side simple.
-Right now, it is basically a three-tier full fibre range.
+As of 2 June 2026, the live new-customer page is still a three-tier full fibre range.

 Current Full Fibre options

-NOW Full Fibre 75: 80 Mb/s estimated download, 16 Mb/s estimated upload, currently £24 a month.
-The page also states this will rise by £3 a month from 1 April 2026.
+NOW Full Fibre 75: 80 Mb/s estimated download, 16 Mb/s estimated upload, currently £23 a month on the live deal card.

-NOW Full Fibre 300: 300 Mb/s estimated download, 40 Mb/s estimated upload, currently £31 a month, with the same £3 a month rise flagged on the page.
+NOW Full Fibre 300: 300 Mb/s estimated download, 40 Mb/s estimated upload, currently £30 a month on the live deal card.

 How available is it?